aws-samples/aws-lambda-function-url-security/README.md

 # Deploy the demo solution:

 1. Clone / Download this GitHub repository ( uncompress if you downloaded an archive )
-2. Execute the following commands:
+2. Execute the following commands in Terminal ( Mac OS ) or PowerShell ( Windows ):
     ```
     $ cd <full path of the directory where the GitHub repo was cloned to>
     $ npm install